Learning families of algebraic structures from informant: Preliminaries

 \subsection{Informal discussion of our learning paradigm}

 Fokina, K{\"o}tzing, and San Mauro~\cite{FKS-ta} introduced the paradigm of informant learning for families of computably presentable structures.
-Before delving into the formal details, we illustrate the paradigm by considering two simple examples.

-Suppose that one wants to design an algorithm for learning the family $\mathfrak{C}$, which consists of two countably infinite, undirected graphs: \begin{enumerate} \item $G_1$ which contains only cycles of size two, and
+Before delving into the formal details, we illustrate the paradigm by considering two simple learning problems, by which we specify the following six items that characterize our paradigm: the learning domain, the hypothesis space, the information source, the prior knowledge, the criterion of success, and the learner.
+The first problem, denoted as $\mathcal{P}_1$, consists in learning the family $\mathfrak{C}$, which consists of two countably infinite, undirected graphs: \begin{enumerate} \item $G_1$ which contains only cycles of size two, and \item $G_2$ containing only $3$-cycles. \end{enumerate}